1,000+ Opportunities

 The SFCC estimates the amount of debt service that would be required to support that level of debt and makes an offer to pay that amount of debt service for twenty years.
 Districts may issue bonds that are backed entirely by SFCC support or – to the extent that they have local bonding capacity – use the SFCC offer of assistance in conjunction with local funds.

-Based on current listing details, eligibility includes: Public school districts in Kentucky Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public school districts in Kentucky.
+Confirm the full requirements in the official notice before applying.